ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Receiving an HTTP POST request

-If the TAM does not receive the appropriate Content-Type header fields, the TAM SHOULD fail the request, returning a 415 Unsupported Media Type response.
+If the TAM does not receive the appropriate Content-Type header field value, the TAM SHOULD fail the request, returning a 415 Unsupported Media Type response.
 Similarly, if an appropriate Accept header field is not present, the TAM SHOULD fail the request with an appropriate error response.
 (This is for consistency with common implementation practice to allow